brianspiering/quotes_from_me/README.md

 "Be creative.
 Men only learnt how to fly when they stopped imitating birds."
 — Paulo Coelho

 "Be creative.
-Humanity will only learn how to create intelligence we stop imitating biological brains" — Brian Spiering
+Humanity will only learn how to create intelligence we stop imitating biological brains."
+— Brian Spiering

 "Do not be the person who has practiced 10,000 things once, but be the person who has practiced one thing 10,000 times."